Paris Mountain Press

 Farmer stopped typing and looked back at the Skipper.
 “You wouldn't listen to me.
 We will destroy human civilization if we don't stop this right now.”

 He turned back and pushed the big red Launch button on the console.

 Angela Bracert screamed “NO!” and threw herself across at Farmer.
 Hal slugged her in the stomach.
 She tumbled to the floor, whooping and trying to catch her breath.
 He turned back and repeatedly punched the launch button, and nothing happened.

 “It won't launch!” he cried.
 “We have got to destroy that ship.”

 Staumpitz keyed the intra-ship address system.
 “Mr. Charles Adams to the bridge, please.
 Mr. Adams, come to the bridge immediately.”

 Staumpitz shook his head and stepped out of his chair.
-He slipped over behind Farmer, who was frantically typing on the weapons console and punching the launch button.
-He cuffed Farmer on the side of the head, and then dragged the now stunned sensor tech from the chair.
-He slipped Farmer's belt off, and bound his hands behind him.
+He slipped behind Farmer, who was frantically typing on the weapons console and punching the launch button.
+He cuffed Farmer on the side of the head and then dragged the now stunned sensor tech from the chair.
+He slipped off Farmer's belt and bound his hands behind him.

 Adams stepped onto the bridge and stopped with his hands on his hips.

 “Once again, I have to clean up after the officers.”

 “Adams,” Staumpitz said, “see if you find somewhere to lock him up.
 He tried to fire on the Woogie ship.
 We don't dare allow him to run loose.”